wp-plugins/weather-forecast-shortcode/readme.txt

 = Upgrade =

 <strong>IMPORTANT:</strong> If upgrade to new version from 1.2 or earlier fails, rename the folder `wp-content/plugins/weather-forecast-shortcode` to something else and reinstall the plugin.
 This problem should never happen again.
-Then try setting permission for the old `cache` subfolder to 755 and delete it through FTP.
-Otherwise shell access or support may delete it.
+Then try setting permission for the old `cache` subfolder to `755` and delete it through FTP.
+Otherwise try shell access or support may delete it.

 == Frequently Asked Questions ==

 = Usage examples =

 Visit <a href="http://www.yr.no/">`yr.no`</a>, select your language and <em>search for the desired place</em>.
 Copy the url.
 In your post/page type
 `[yr url="paste the url here" name="Optional display name of the place"]`.
-Like this:
+Or like this:

 * `[yr url="http://www.yr.no/place/Norway/Oslo/Oslo/Oslo"]`
 * `[yr url="http://www.yr.no/place/United_States/New_York/Times_Square~5141023" name="Times Square"]`